 3.Click on ‘TAN Based View’ under ‘For Taxpayers’ tab

 4.Input the TAN number, the challan tender date or the date of deposit

 5.Provide the captcha code and click on ‘View challan details’ to check the status

 Can I file Challan 281 without a TAN number?

 No, as per section 203 of the Income Tax Act, 1961, you would need a TAN number for filing TDS returns using Challan 281.

 Can the TDS liability be paid in cash?

 Yes, the income tax department allows you to pay off the TDS liability in cash.
-Other modes of payments accepted by the income tax department include cheque, net banking, and debit card.
+Other modes of payment accepted by the income tax department include cheques, net banking, and debit card.